 The Lifespan Physician Group’s (LPG) Hospitalist Program cares for adult patients at Rhode Island, The Miriam and Newport hospitals.

 A hospitalist is a physician who practices exclusively within a hospital setting.
 That physician works with the team caring for you in conjunction with your primary care physician (PCP), to help coordinate and manage your care.
 All Lifespan hospitalists focus only on inpatient medicine, are board-certified internists, and care for both adult and pediatric patients.

 Hospitalists are a dedicated inpatient group whose responsibilities are to care for medical patients from admission through discharge.
 Their role is to ensure that communication between the hospital and the PCPs is optimized to ensure that patients receive the best care possible.

 Lifespan has more than 80 hospitalist providers throughout our affiliates.

 What does a hospitalist do during my stay?

 Hospitalists provide care 24 hours a day, 7 days a week to adult and pediatric inpatients.
 Your dedicated hospitalist will always be available to consult with you or your family.

 Our hospitalists are in communication with your primary care physician throughout your hospital stay.

-After your discharge, your personal physician will provide follow-up care and will have all the necessary information, including a full summary of your hospital care, post-discharge plans, and medications.
+After your discharge, the hospitalist will provide your primary care physician all the necessary information, including a full summary of your hospital care, post-discharge plans, and medications, so your PCP can provide follow-up care.
 For pediatric patients, the child’s pediatrician or family practice doctor will provide follow-up care.